Cora Linn Daniels: Career

 Constantly contributing to a number of publications, her first novel, Sardia (Boston, 1891), was successful.
 The Bronze Buddha: A Mystery (University Press, 1899) was dedicated to her brother, Abraham.
 The best work of her life, which she valued beyond her novels, was a work treating what might be designated "The Science of the Hereafter", or "The Philosophy of After Death", which was published in an illustrated volume entitled As It is to Be (Press of King, Fowle & Co., 1892).
 With a theme of psychology, the writer claimed to have heard through her later life unmistakable voices speaking to her, reasoning about death and the condition of the soul after it leaves the living body.
 It was reviewed by Frank Leslie's Popular Monthly who stated that it "is a singularly imaginative little book, by Mrs. Cora Linn Daniels, whose essay in romance, entitled Sardia (Lee and Shepard, 1891), attracted some attention a year or two since.
 Mrs. Daniels builds up an ingenious scheme of universal revelation, based upon individual psychological intimations—or, as she chooses to call them, 'the message of the Voices'.
 It is at times difficult to follow her logic."

 Daniels was a member of the American Folklore Society, and an original member of the Theosophical Society.
 She was a Fellow of the Royal Asiatic Society, London.

 Personal life

 On July 10, 1871, at Oneonta, New York, she married Joseph Heills Daniels (b.
 1849), of Franklin, a member of one of the historic families of the neighborhood.

 Her travels in the U.S. were extensive; she spent twenty winters in New York City, varied by trips to Washington, D.C., Bermuda and the West.

-She collected a library of a thousand volumes during twenty years, which she packed in boxes.
-Her most-prized literary possession was a volume of more than three hundred letters from distinguished people all over the world, full of thanks and compliments for reviews and notes of themselves or their works.
+Daniels amassed a library of a thousand volumes over twenty years.
+She stored the books in boxes.
+Her most-prized literary possession was a collection of more than three hundred letters from famous people worldwide full of gratitude for her reviews.